SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 The leftmost two consumer clients are two shares of a (logically single) [shared consumer](../notifications/#shared-tokens), and so share the same consumer backlog.
-They both identify the same "tempmonitor" consumer; each receives a non-overlapping subset of the messages in the "temperature" topic, collectively they receive all messages.
+They both identify the same "tempmonitor" consumer; each receives a non-overlapping subset of the messages in the "temperature" topic.
+Collectively, they receive all of the messages in the topic.

 ![Notification 2.0 consumers and consumer clients diagram](/images/reference-guide/notification2/notification2-consumers.svg)